Look, Focus, Act: Efficient and Robust Robot Learning via Human Gaze and Foveated Vision Transformers: Method

 \subsection{Policy Architecture}

-The model architecture, outlined in Fig~\ref{fig:architecture}, is designed to process inputs using a Vision Transformer based ~\cite{dosovitskiy2020image} observation encoder, and generate actions using a Diffusion Transformer based action decoder~\cite{peebles2023scalable}, which parameterizes $v_{\theta}(z_t, t, O)$.
+The model architecture, outlined in Fig~\ref{fig:architecture}, is designed to process inputs using a ViT based ~\cite{dosovitskiy2020image} observation encoder, and generate actions using a transformer based action decoder, which parameterizes $v_{\theta}(z_t, t, O)$.

-\paragraph{Observation Encoder} The raw observation $O$ consists of a image from the robot's left eye (i.e., the left camera of the stereo camera mounted on AV-ALOHA’s active vision arm), $O_{\text{img}}$, and its proprioceptive state (joint angles), $O_{\text{proprio}}$.
-The image is first passed through a Vision Transformer (ViT) backbone, which outputs a sequence of patched feature tokens~\cite{dosovitskiy2020image}.
+\textbf{Observation Encoder}: The raw observation $O$ consists of an image from the robot's left eye (i.e., the left camera of the stereo camera mounted on GIAVA’s active vision arm), $O_{\text{img}}$, and its proprioceptive state (joint angles), $O_{\text{proprio}}$.
+The image is passed through the ViT, which outputs a sequence of feature tokens~\cite{dosovitskiy2020image}.
 The ViT tokens are then processed by a Q-Former module \cite{xia2024cage, li2023blip}.
 This module uses a small set of 16 learnable queries to distill the extensive visual information into a compact set of conditioning tokens, $c_{\text{img}}$, via cross-attention.
-The robot's proprioceptive input is encoded using a multi-layer perceptron (MLP) and projected to the token dimension, yielding $c_{\text{proprio}}$.
-We also apply a dropout of 0.1 to the proprioception to mitigate overfitting to the state.
+The robot's proprioceptive input is encoded using a multi-layer perceptron (MLP) to project to the token dimension, yielding $c_{\text{proprio}}$.